cloudflare/workers-sdk/packages/kv-asset-handler/README.md

 The binding name to the KV Namespace populated with key/value entries of files for the Worker to serve.
 By default, Workers Sites uses a [binding to a Workers KV Namespace](https://developers.cloudflare.com/workers/reference/storage/api/#namespaces) named `__STATIC_CONTENT`.

-It is further assumed that this namespace consists of static assets such as html, css, javascript, or image files, keyed off of a relative path that roughly matches the assumed url pathname of the incoming request.
+It is further assumed that this namespace consists of static assets such as HTML, CSS, JavaScript, or image files, keyed off of a relative path that roughly matches the assumed url pathname of the incoming request.

 ```
 return getAssetFromKV(event, { ASSET_NAMESPACE: MY_NAMESPACE })